nikshitagchiliveri/INGRE-FINAL/README.md

-Classying general ingredients on potato,corn and banana chips packages.
+Classifying general ingredients on potato,corn and banana chips packages.